filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 ## Simple Summary

-Adds new `ProveCommitSectors2` (method 33) and `ProveReplicaUpdates2` (method 34) methods to the miner actor which support committing to data and claiming verified allocations without requiring a built-in market deal.
+Adds new `ProveCommitSectors2` (method 33) and `ProveReplicaUpdates2` (method 34) methods to the miner actor which support committing data to sectors and claiming verified allocations without requiring a built-in market (`f05`) deal.
-Adds a sector→deal mapping in the built-in market actor and deprecates the storage of deal IDs in the miner actor.
+Adds a provider→sector→deal mapping in the built-in market actor and deprecates the storage of deal IDs in sector metadata in the miner actor.
 Removes the legacy `PreCommitSector` (method 6) and `PreCommitSectorBatch` (method 25) in favour of the existing `PreCommitSectorBatch2` (method 28) which requires the sector unsealed CID to be specified while pre-committing.